lashifrin/ejabberd-modules/mod_ctlextra/trunk/README.txt

 This module will only receive bugfixes.
 All the features provided by this module are also provided by the new module mod_admin_extra.

-If you are using ejabberd trunk SVN 1635 or newer, you will probably prefer to use mod_admin_extra, as it provides generic ejabberd commands that can be executed not only with ejabberdctl, but also with other ejabberd-command frontends.
+If you are using ejabberd 2.1.0 or newer, use mod_admin_extra instead.
+It provides generic ejabberd
+commands that can be executed not only with ejabberdctl, but also with other ejabberd-command frontends.